JonStargaryen/structuredistiller/readme.md

 * `workingDirectory` - all files in PDB format in this directory will be processed, output will be written here
 * `threads` - how many threads to use
+* `baselineFrequency` - optional argument: how many entries of the native contact map should be used to compute the baseline reconstructs - specify this value if you determined that the default value of `0.3` is not the best choice for a particular protein

 Output is in the tab-separated format: